April 1926 Liechtenstein general election

-General elections were held in Liechtenstein on 5 April 1926.
-Early elections were called following a government crisis where the Christian-Social People's Party refused to elect Ludwig Marxer to government.
-The result was a victory for the ruling Christian-Social People's Party, which won 9 of the 15 seats in the Landtag.
+General elections were held in Liechtenstein on 5 April 1926 to elect the 15 members of the Landtag.
+Early elections were called due to a government crisis where the Christian-Social People's Party (VP) refused to elect Ludwig Marxer of the Progressive Citizens' Party (FBP) to government.
+The VP won won nine seats and retained its majority in the Landtag, with the Progressive Citizens' Party (FBP) winning six.